richardebeling/five-words-five-letters/README.md

   valid.
 To find only one permutation, we simply use the order of the internally stored word list, and only look at combinations where elements are ordered the same as in the word list.
 This idea has already been implemented in previous approaches.
 In technical terms: During recursion, we always keep track of where we are in the word list in the outer recursion levels.
 Inner recursion levels then start at that location instead of the start.
-* To prevent recursing into branches that we already tested earlier, we keep track of character sets that we processed earlier without any results, and from which input word on this was wthe case.
+* To prevent recursing into branches that we already tested earlier, we keep track of character sets that we processed earlier without any results, and from which input word on this was the case.
 For this, we store an array of 2^26 32bit starting offsets in memory, which takes approximately 250MB of storage space.
 Accessing it in random order is slow due to cache misses, but still faster than trying to fill up a character set for which we already computed that no solutions exist.
 We sort the input words before processing to can achieve a slightly better cache locality with these accesses.
   * We assign the characters to the bits in such a way that the lower bits represent characters that occur more often in english writing.
 For example,